 - Indicators of where additional training is required

-- The ability to compare your existing talent with wider industry standards
+- The ability to compare your existing talent with broader industry standards

 - Being able to build a more comprehensive skill set across the team as a whole